lem0nSec/Alcatraz/src/README.md

 ### Identifying a valid 64bit executable image
-Whenever Alcatraz opens a HANDLE to a file with CreateFileA, it calculates its size, then it allocates a memory space in the heap where the file content is read.
+Whenever Alcatraz opens a HANDLE to a file with CreateFileA, it calculates its size, then it allocates some memory with LocalAlloc to read the file content.
 Clearly, the size of the allocation is equal to the size of the file.
 So the function will be LocalAlloc(LPTR, sizeof(file)).
 The program can now check if the file meets the following 64bit .exe criteria:

 - The first WORD must be equal to 0x5A4D ('MZ')